LSSTDESC/DC2-analysis/contributed/plots/TXPipe_Outputs.md

 If you have any questions about these plots please ping me!
 github: ellongley
 Slack: Emily Phillips Longley / ellongley
-See also https://github.com/LSSTDESC/DC2-analysis/pull/59 for more discussion of the plot.s
+See also https://github.com/LSSTDESC/DC2-analysis/pull/59 for more discussion.